Lam2026/Assignment2/README.md

 ## Task 2: GNSS in Urban Areas

-After the MATLAB codes for Assignment 1 are run, the variable `navSolutions` that store the necessary information for GNSS navigation such as satellite clock correction, psuedorange measurement and satellite position is obtained.
-Then, the data in `navSolutions` are further processed by executing the codes in `skymask_gnass.m` for improving the GNSS localization accuracy with Skymask information.
-The Skymask information is loaded in `skymask_gnass.m` with the codes:
+The Skymask information is loaded with the codes:

 ```
 ...